LSU-UE4/UE5-Level-Design/holodeck-ii/README.md

 ##### `Step 8.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Press the <kbd>Place Actors</kbd> button and type in **Player Start**.
 Add it to the middle of the level in the flat area which is where we will be working.
 Press the <kbd>End</kbd> key to pop the actor to be right on the ground so the player doesn't fall when you press start.
-Now when you play the game the player starts at the location of the player start actor.

 https://user-images.githubusercontent.com/5504953/177665010-1048b403-a25b-4781-8314-ed2094f610f3.mp4